AndreasHendriksen/HelloTTP/README.md

-# HelloTTP Placeholder web api
+# HelloTTP Placeholder Web API
-Quick and easy HelloWorld web api to check your network connections.
+Quick and easy HelloWorld web api to check network connections to containers in an environment.

-# Quick Start
-Run from dockerhub yo, ezpz

-# Usage
-asd
-## Docker
-asd

-## Nuget
-asd

-## Other thing i dunno
-asd

 # Endpoints
+* GET : */ -------------- (Returns a hello message)
+* POST : */api/data --- (Saves the provided string)
-GET : stuff/asd
+* GET : */api/data ----- (Returns the string)

-GET : stuff/asdasd
+* GET : */418 ---------- (Returns a pretty teapot!)

-GET : stuff/asdsss
+* GET : */teapot

-# Contributions
-asd

-#
+* POST : */api/c/stop - (Returns Accepted 202 and closes the application)